PaulTreanor/notes-dater/README.md

 If you have any feedback or feature requests please open an issue or email me to let me know.

 ## Features
-- [ ] Adds created_on and updated_on metadata to the top of existing notes (should do this on plugin activation)
+- [ ] Adds created_on and updated_on metadata to the top of existing notes (should do this on plugin activation/cmd palette)
 - [ ] Adds created_on and updated_on metadata to the top of newly created notes
 - [ ] Updates updated_on metadata when a note is updated
 - [ ] Include settings to allow users to choose how dates are formatted
-- [ ] Include setting that allows users to remove the created_on and updated_on metadata from the top of all notes
+- [ ] Include setting (or command in palette) that allows users to remove the created_on and updated_on metadata from the top of all notes

 ## Changelog